-I recovered my kitchen parsons chairs and I’m so in love with them.
+Hi all.
+I recovered my kitchen parsons chairs.
 They’re so cheerful and colorful.
-I’d been wanting to do this for over a year, and I finally got around to it.
 I ordered the fabric from fabric.com.
 There are so many patterns to choose from that it took me awhile to settle on this one.
 I’m not an upholsterer, but this was pretty easy.

 Here’s a picture of what they looked like, and my first one covered.
 There wasn’t anything wrong with them.
-I just thought they were drab.
+I just wanted color.

 I worked on the bottom of the chair first.
 I cut out a piece of fabric that would more than cover it.
 I knew I would want to sew the front corners, so I pulled the fabric tightly and pinned where I wanted to sew it.
 Then I marked it with a pencil, and sewed the 2 front corners.

-This picture shows the 2 corner seams and how it fits snug.
+This picture shows the 2 front corner seams and how it fits snug after sewing it.

 Then I flipped it over and stapled it in place, trimming the excess fabric.

-Once I had a top in place, I just folded it under the bottom and stapled in place.
+Once I had the top in place, I just folded it under the bottom and stapled.

-I then snipped little openings where the bolts needed to get through, and then reassembled.
+I then snipped little openings where the bolts needed to get through so I could reassemble the chair.